Wilhelm Emmanuel von Ketteler

-Baron Wilhelm Emmanuel von Ketteler (25 December 1811 – 13 July 1877) was a German theologian and politician who served as Bishop of Mainz.
+Freiherr Wilhelm Emmanuel von Ketteler (25 December 1811 – 13 July 1877) was a German theologian and politician who served as Bishop of Mainz.
 His social teachings became influential during the papacy of Leo XIII and his encyclical Rerum novarum.

 Early life and ordination

-Ketteler was born in Münster in Westphalia.
+Ketteler was born in Münster in Westphalia into the Ketteler noble family.
 In 1828, he finished matura in Brig, Switzerland.
 He studied theology at Göttingen, Berlin, Heidelberg, and Munich, and was ordained as a priest in 1844.
 He dedicated much of his life to maintaining the freedom of the Church from the control of the State, which often brought him into conflict with political powers.

 Bishophood

 During the 1848 Revolutions, Ketteler was elected as a deputy for the District of Tecklenburg and Warendorf to the Frankfurt National Assembly.
 During this time, he became noted for his foresight, energy, and eloquence.
 He established a reputation for his decisiveness, rather than his scholarliness.

 In 1850, Ketteler was made bishop of Mainz by order of the Vatican.
 He was selected over Professor Leopold Schmidt, of Gießen, whose liberal sentiments were not in line with the current Papal beliefs.
 When elected, Ketteler refused to allow theology students in his diocese to attend lectures at Giessen, and ultimately founded an opposition seminary in the diocese of Mainz itself.

 Ketteler founded several religious institutes of School Brothers and School Sisters to work in the various educational agencies he had created.
 He also worked to create orphanages and rescue homes.
 In 1851, he founded the congregation of the Sisters of Divine Providence, with Stephanie Amelia Starkenfels de la Roche.